-Upscaling of reconstructed pictures to full resolution
+Upscaling of reconstructed pictures to full resolution in RPR

 When encoder and decoder configuration parameter UpscaledOutput is equal to 2 reconstructed pictures encoded in a reduced resolution can be upscaled to the original resolution by means of 12-tap filters of 16 phases for luma and 6-tap filters of 32 phases for chroma.
 Optionally, the VVC 8-tap MC filters for luma and the VVC 4-tap MC filters for chroma or the ECM 12-tap MC filters for luma and the ECM 6-tap MC filters for chroma can be selected to upscale the reconstructed pictures.
 The optional filter selection can be made using the encoder and decoder configuration parameter UpscaleFilterForDisplay.